 To prevent abuse, Dropbox accounts have the following limits:

-- Plus, Professional, and Business accounts: 200 GB and unlimited downloads per day
+- Plus, Family, and Professional accounts: 400 GB and unlimited downloads per day

 I don't think my links generated that much traffic